 - Certain supplier costs pursuant to a contract or order that was in effect before the date of disbursement of the covered loan for the supply of goods that are essential to the operations of the entity at the time at which the expenditure is made; and

 - Worker protection expenditures that were required to facilitate the adaptation of business activities to comply with government restrictions related to COVID–19, such as drive-through window facilities, ventilation or filtration systems, physical barriers and health screening facilities.

-The Act clarifies that "other employer-provided group insurance benefits," such as life insurance, are included in payroll costs.
+The CAA clarifies that "other employer-provided group insurance benefits," such as life insurance, are included in payroll costs.

 Borrowers that received a PPP loan previously may be able to seek an increase in the original loan amount to pay for these new allowable expenses, and this wouldn't be considered a Second Draw loan.
 Borrowers still need to spend at least 60 percent of any PPP loan on payroll costs to qualify for forgiveness.

 For loans under $150,000, borrowers aren't required to submit documentation, but must sign and submit a one-page form to be issued by the Small Business Administration (SBA), attest to a good faith effort to comply with PPP loan requirements, and report the number of employees retained as well as the loan proceeds spent on payroll and non-payroll costs.
 Borrowers must retain relevant records for four years.